dfcastellanos/ADMiniSter/README.md

 stored as a well-structured header.
 The header can be composed of an arbitrary number of sections, and each section stores text or an arbitrary number of keys and values.
 The tools provided here allow to write and load data and metadata stored in this format easily.
-Specifically, the metadata in the header can be conviniently handled using dictionary-like interfaces.
+Specifically, the metadata in the header can be conveniently handled using dictionary-like interfaces.

 For further information and examples, see the documentation within the file.